-The lens of the human eye is a remarkable piece of anatomy.
-This crystalline lens is the part of the eye that focuses light from the world around us into clear images our brain can interpret.
-It works in a similar way as a camera lens, though it might be more accurate to say a camera lens works similar to the eye.
+The lens plays a pivotal role in the human eye.
+Both the crystalline lens and the cornea have the job of focusing light from the world around us into clear images our brain can interpret.
+It works in a similar way as a camera lens, though it might be more accurate to say a camera lens works similarly to the eye.

 Cataracts are most often found in the elderly.
 Up to 50% of people between the ages of 65 and 70 have cataracts that are bad enough to interfere with their daily living.